In This Guide — 20 Strategic Topics

 Engage executives: CIO/CFO involvement signals priority.
 Broadcom pays attention when senior leaders are involved and can help escalate for exceptions or custom terms.

-Broadcom's contracts are rigid and vendor-favouring — shorter grace periods, stricter renewal clauses, limited rights to change counts.
+Broadcom’s contracts are rigid and vendor-favouring with shorter grace periods, stricter renewal clauses, and limited rights to change counts.
 Negotiating flexibility upfront is critical because post-signature leverage is minimal.

 Key negotiation areas: Downward adjustment rights (reduce counts at midpoint/renewal without penalty), licence transfer across entities and geographies, product substitution clauses if Broadcom discontinues products, and termination provisions for M&A scenarios.

 Legal engagement: Involve legal early.
 Review clauses for price increases, termination, audit rights, assignment restrictions.
-Push back on one-sided terms — unlimited audit penalties, mandatory vendor-friendly arbitration.
+Push back on one-sided terms.

 Multi-year (3–5 years): Locks in prices, provides budget predictability.
 Broadcom values guaranteed revenue and offers better discounts.
 But reduces flexibility if needs change or alternatives emerge.

-Broadcom's pricing opacity and post-acquisition price hikes (often 2×–4×) make benchmarking, shelfware reduction, bundle optimisation, and volume management essential tools for controlling costs.
+Broadcom’s pricing opacity and post-acquisition price hikes (often 2x–4x) make benchmarking, shelfware reduction, bundle optimisation, and volume management essential tools for controlling costs.
+For detailed analysis of VMware’s specific bundle structures, read our guide on Broadcom VMware and legacy suite unbundling.
+The top 15 Broadcom licensing changes for VMware offers additional context on how pricing structures have evolved.

 Bundle risk: VMware consolidated formerly separate products into bundles (Cloud Foundation forces NSX and vSAN purchase even if not needed).
 Symantec’s Integrated Cyber Defense suite may overlap with existing tools.